jonathanhogg/flitter/docs/canvas3d.md

 the canvas, including within nested `!transform` nodes, in which case the local transform matrix will apply within the group, or even within another group.

+If any lights are defined *inside* the render group, those lights will apply *only* to the models inside that group, along with any lights defined in the enclosing groups or at the top level of the `!canvas3d` node (which is itself a render group).

+Pulling models and lights into a `!group` is a useful way to limit lighting effects within the scene.
+As there is no support for shadow-casting in **Flitter**, this can be particularly useful to limit the effect of enclosed lights that shouldn't affect the rest of the scene.

 The supported attributes are:

 `max_lights=`*N*